 Meat safety on the 13th day

 Sta.
-Barbara, Pangasinan – March 15, 2017 marks the 13th day of the on-going 20-days course on Basic Meat Inspection Training Course (BMITC) at the Agricultural Training Institute, Regional Training Center I (ATI-RTC I).
+Barbara, Pangasinan – March 15, 2017 marks the 13th day of the on-going 20-days Course on Basic Meat Inspection Training Course (BMITC) at the Agricultural Training Institute, Regional Training Center I (ATI-RTC I).

-“We also should have regulation on the products that is imported from other countries for us to protect our local producers.”
+“We should also have regulation on the products that is imported from other countries for us to protect our local producers.”
 Dr. Marquez emphasized to the meat inspectors.

-The BMITC is expected to end on March 24, 2017 and is being implemented by the Agricultural Training Institute, Regional Training Center I (ATI-RTC I) and the National Meat Inspection Service (NMIS).
+The BMITC is expected to end on March 24, 2017 and this is being implemented by the Agricultural Training Institute, Regional Training Center I (ATI-RTC I) and the National Meat Inspection Service (NMIS).